schen91020/chicago_new_location/_posts/2016-12-01-data-exploration.markdown

 ![homan_rides](/chicago_new_location/DataAnalysis/Images/homan_rides.png){:class="img-responsive"}

-Initially, I thought stations with a low number of rides because of proximity to downtown.
+Initially, I thought stations with a low number of rides because they are far away from downtown.
 But from the graph it looks like Homan is a brand new station!
 This is good news, perhaps the new location can take advantage of the possible lower rent near a new station.

 Let's take a look at the next station: Cermak-McCormick Place.
 Interestingly enough, it looks like another new station (started in 2015).